hugomazeas/arc_tracker/README.md

 - Vanilla JavaScript frontend
 - SVG-based target interface

-## Installation
+## Quick Start (If Already Installed)

-The application is already set up in this directory.
-To start it:
+If the application is already set up in your directory:

 ```bash
 php artisan serve --host=0.0.0.0 --port=8000